Memorial Cemetery of the Victims of Homeland War in Vukovar

-National Memorial Cemetery of The Victims of Homeland War in Vukovar (Memorijalno groblje žrtava iz Domovinskog rata u Vukovaru) is the largest mass grave in Croatia and in Europe after the Second World War, located on the eastern approach to Vukovar.
+Memorial Cemetery of the Victims of Homeland War in Vukovar (Memorijalno groblje žrtava iz Domovinskog rata u Vukovaru) is the largest mass grave in Croatia and in Europe after the Second World War, located on the eastern approach to Vukovar.

 History

 By the conclusion of the Government of the Republic of Croatia in April 1998, the Operational Headquarters for exhumations, identifications and burials of victims from the mass grave at the New Cemetery in Vukovar was established; parallel to the process of exhumation and identification of the victims, the arrangement of the Cemetery of Croatian Veterans from the Homeland War - today's Memorial Cemetery for the Victims of the Homeland War in Vukovar - began.
 The entire area of today's cemetery had to be demined first, and then the forested area of about 60,000 m2 had to be cleared.
 By the conclusion of the Government of the Republic of Croatia of November 16, 2000.
 In 2010, the cemetery was given the status of "Memorial Cemetery of the Victims of the Homeland War".